ORIGIN STORY

 Gesha

-A rare variety with delicate citrus and elegant florals.
+A rare Ethiopian variety with expressive flavors, delicate citrus, and elegant florals.

 Landrace

-A Kenyan cultivar Known for a sturdy body and acidity.
+Kenyan cultivars bred by Scott Labs.
+Known for a sturdy body and acidity.

 Caturra